September 11, 2025

 stevenknipp.com

-Muncie’s City Council and the mayoral administration are calling for the resignation of the president of the local Human Rights Commission.
-As IPR’s Stephanie Wiechmann reports, that’s after social media comments celebrating the death of conservative activist Charlie Kirk.
+After Muncie’s City Council and the mayoral administration called for his resignation, the Muncie Human Rights Commission president is stepping down.
+It comes after he posted social media comments celebrating the death of conservative activist Charlie Kirk.

 This week, after Turning Point USA co-founder Charlie Kirk was shot and killed while speaking at a university in Utah, Knipp made comments on another Muncie resident’s Facebook post about the incident.
 He said Kirk “constantly provoked hate and violence toward other people,” then said Kirk “deserved this,” and continued that “I hope he is only the first!”